sprestrelski/portfolio/index.md

 ### Experience
 **Research Intern @ UCSD Jacobs School of Engineering**
 *Mar 2022 - present*
-- Using machine learning and passive acoustic monitoring to identify bird calls on the Acoustic Species Identification team
+- Using deep learning models to process avian vocalizations on the Acoustic Species Identification team, intended to measure avian biodiversity in the Peruvian Amazon
-- Developing [PyHa](https://github.com/UCSD-E4E/PyHa/), a Python package to convert field audio to species-specific, temporally-labeled annotations
+- Developing [PyHa](https://github.com/UCSD-E4E/PyHa/), a Python package to convert field audio to species-specific, temporally-labeled annotations for use in an autonomous machine learning pipeline
+- Awarded scholarship from [Summer Research Internship Program (SRIP)](https://www.ece.ucsd.edu/undergraduate/SRIP) through competitive application
 - Research Group: [Engineers for Exploration](https://e4e.ucsd.edu)

 **Web Development Intern @ RASIRC**
 *Apr 2021 - Mar 2022*
-- Redesigned [company website](https://www.rasirc.com/), enabling non-technical staff to make website updates
+- Redesigned [company website](https://www.rasirc.com/) and migrated it from HTML to WordPress, enabling non-technical staff to easily make website updates
-- Improved contact form system
+-  Implemented a new contact form system for requesting meetings and product information

-**Sony Connected Learning Pathway**
+**SONY Connected Learning Pathway**
 *Sept 2021 - Nov 2021*
-- Designed software solutions for enhancing connectivity between TVs and mobile devices and integrating personalization as a core feature for TVs.
+- Designed software solutions for enhancing connectivity between TVs and mobile devices and integrating personalization as a core feature for TVs
+- Performed market research and competitive analysis on existing technology
-- Collaboration Program between UCSD Design Lab and Sony Human Factors Team
+- Collaboration program between UCSD Design Lab and SONY Human Factors Team

 * * *